Multicore

 As solutions to these problems in this course we shall present the mixed mode OpenMP/MPI as a programming paradigm and the use of System V shared memory segments.
 The theoretical presentations will be supported by practical hands on sessions and attendees will also have the opportunity to discuss their own applications with HECToR CSE staff.

-The specific issues regarding compiling and profiling for multicore processors will be addressed in the Debugging, Profiling and Optimising course.
+The specific issues regarding compiling and profiling for multicore processors is addressed in the Debugging, Profiling and Optimising course.

 Aimed at: Programmers aiming their code at HECToR and similar multicore based system.